Select Page

 Organize your knowledge and make information easy to find, use and analyze

 Libraries would be of little use if they were unable to organize and catalog books.
 The same is true for business data.
-Business information is of very little value to an enterprise unless it is organized into a logical framework that allows for its retrieval or analysis.
-Taxonomies help users quickly move from general topics to specific subcategories to find what you really need.
+Business information is of very little value to an organization unless it is organized into a logical framework that enables its retrieval or analysis.
+More than a structure to organize content, it is also capable of representing domain-specific tacit knowledge in such a way that it becomes itself a source of knowledge and resource for further AI applications alongside the content it categorizes.

 Spreadsheet software like Excel is popularly used for taxonomy management along with some freely available open source tools.
 Regularly, users quickly find out that these approaches do not scale for various reasons and are only suitable for small taxonomies.